kxcrl/foundryvtt-retro/README.md

 - Your sprite sheet must be based on a grid that matches your grid settings in FoundryVTT.
   - 64px is highly recommended as it supports the widest range of sprites that are available, but any size is technically possible.
   - It is also recommended to use sprites with a transparent background
-- Sprites that face different directions must be placed along the y axis in clockwise order: Up, Right, Down, Left
+- Sprites that face different directions must be placed along the y axis in clockwise order: Down, Left, Up, Right
   - If a sprite sheet only has one grid square on the y axis, movement controls will be ignored and it will be rendered as is.
 - Add any animation frames as grid squares along the x axis and they will be animated automatically.
   - Currently, only idle animations are supported.
 Movement animations coming soon!